UniVE-SSV/SoftwareArchitecture/_docs/gradle/build.gradle.md

     id("application")
 }
 {% endhighlight %}
-A <a href="https://docs.gradle.org/current/userguide/plugins.html">Gradle plugin</a> consists of an enhancement of Gradle core that specifies how to build and run the code, targetting specific build type and providing already-defined tasks.
+A <a target="_blank" rel="noopener noreferrer" href="https://docs.gradle.org/current/userguide/plugins.html">Gradle plugin</a> consists of an enhancement of Gradle core that specifies how to build and run the code, targetting specific build type and providing already-defined tasks.
 Each programming language has its own plugin.
 If you remember, in the last lesson we changed to the build.gradle, substituting the Java plugin with the application one.
 We did it because the application plugin is an extension of the Java plugin (in other words, it inherits all the tasks of the Java plugin) that adds, among other things, the "run" task that permits, as we have seen, to run the application.
-As documentation <a href="https://docs.gradle.org/current/userguide/java_plugin.html#java_plugin">says</a>, *"java plugin adds basic building blocks for working with JVM projects.
+As documentation <a target="_blank" rel="noopener noreferrer" href="https://docs.gradle.org/current/userguide/java_plugin.html#java_plugin">says</a>, *"java plugin adds basic building blocks for working with JVM projects.
 Its feature set has been superseded by other plugins, offering more features based on your project type.
 Instead of applying it directly to your project, you should look into the java-library or application plugins or one of the supported alternative JVM language."*.
-The <a href="https://docs.gradle.org/current/userguide/application_plugin.html">documentation</a> explain well the application plugin.
+The <a target="_blank" rel="noopener noreferrer" href="https://docs.gradle.org/current/userguide/application_plugin.html">documentation</a> explain well the application plugin.

 To summarize, a Plugin is just an extension of the Gradle core that adds tasks and functionality to it.
 If we want to be more specific, a Gradle plugin can:
 1. Extend the Gradle model (for example, adding new DSL elements that can be configured)